JetBrains/Qodana/topics/qodana_gradle_plugin.md

   qodana {
       // by default, qodana.recommended will be used profilePath.set("./someExternallyStoredProfile.xml")

-      // by default, the results path is $projectPath/build/results resultsPath.set("some/output/path")
+  }

+  tasks {
+      runInspections {
+          // by default qodana.recommended will be used
+      // profilePath.set("./someExternallyStoredProfile.xml")
+      }
   }
   ```
   </tab>